mtlynch/mtlynch.io/content/book-reports/7-habits-of-highly-effective-people/index.md

 ### Habit 3: Put First Things First

->Question 1: What is one thing could you do (you aren't doing now) that if you did on a regular basis would make a tremendous positive difference in your personal life?
+>**Question 1**: What is one thing could you do (you aren't doing now) that if you did on a regular basis would make a tremendous positive difference in your personal life?
->Question 2: What one thing in your business or professional life would bring similar results?
+>**Question 2**: What one thing in your business or professional life would bring similar results?

 * To decide what "first things" are, you need leadership.
   * You then need good management skills to prioritize those things so they happen first and consistently.